Content Policy

 Illinois workNet Privacy Policy

-Individuals and businesses that provide personal information to Illinois workNet for the purpose of setting up an account are protected by the Privacy Act of 1974, as amended (5 U.S.C.
+Individuals and businesses that provide personal information to Illinois workNet to set up an account are protected by the Privacy Act of 1974, as amended (5 U.S.C.
 552a).
-This Act requires Illinois workNet to notify end users that the Privacy Act protects the information they are providing.
-Further, Illinois workNet parties will not share any personal information with any other organization or individual unless required by Department of Justice or by a court in connection with litigation.
-Click here to learn more about the Illinois workNet Privacy Policy.
+This Act requires Illinois workNet to notify end users that the Privacy Act protects the information they provide.
+Further, Illinois workNet parties will not share personal information with any other organization or individual unless required by the Department of Justice or by a court in connection with litigation.
+Learn more about the Illinois workNet Privacy Policy.

 Data Security

-The Illinois workNet system provides security for end user data.
-Secure Socket Layer (SSL) is used when a user enters any personal data, from registering, to logging into the application, and any updates to personal information.
-SSL ensures sensitive user data such as a password or SSN is encrypted when being transmitted from the client browser to the server and back.
-The data is stored in a secure database within a secure datacenter.
+The Illinois workNet system provides security for end-user data.
+Secure Socket Layer (SSL) is used when a user enters personal data, from registering to logging into the application and any updates to personal information.
+SSL ensures sensitive user data such as a password or SSN is encrypted when transmitted from the client browser to the server and back.
+The data is stored in a secure database within a secure data center.

 Local Content Policy Agreement

 Illinois workNet sites agree to use the adopted Illinois workNet Local Content Policy and understand that the site must meet all specified requirements.
-All local information published to the portal must support the goals of the portal.
-Event information or services that are provided to the community to support finding a job, exploring careers and education/training, and locating work support information can be published to the portal.
+All local information published in the portal must support its goals.
+Event information or services provided to the community to support finding a job, exploring careers and education/training, and locating work support information can be published in the portal.
 Information published on the portal can come from any of the following entities:

-• Federal, state and local government offices and nonprofit community-based agencies that provide a community service
+• Federal, state, and local government offices and nonprofit community-based agencies that provide community service

-• Organizations such as professional organizations, churches, social clubs, social or fraternal organizations and civic groups that offer a service for the community-at-large which is not restricted to their members
+• Organizations such as professional organizations, churches, social clubs, social or fraternal organizations, and civic groups that offer a service for the community at large that is not restricted to their members

-• For profit businesses that offer a unique service which is not widely offered by the nonprofit community, such as board and care facilities, sober houses, companies that modify motor vehicles to accommodate drivers with disabilities
+• For-profit businesses that offer a unique service that is not widely offered by the nonprofit community, such as board and care facilities, sober houses, and companies that modify motor vehicles to accommodate drivers with disabilities

 • Comprehensive and specialized information and referral services